NALCAB

 Inside, the building’s most symbolically powerful spaces come from what could not be removed.
 The original bank vaults, too costly and complex to demolish, were reimagined as “vaults of impact.”
 One is planned as a rotating gallery highlighting NALCAB’s mission, member success stories, and community milestones; another as a reading or reflection space.
 The metaphor is deliberate: what was once a container for financial capital now holds human and social capital.

 Programmatically, the headquarters reflects NALCAB’s values of collaboration and inclusivity.
 Rather than isolating leadership in a single zone, private offices are distributed throughout the plan, mixed with open workstations and shared spaces.
-The building includes multipurpose rooms positioned near the former drive-through, allowing indoor-outdoor flow for events, presentations, and community gatherings.
+The building includes multipurpose rooms positioned near the former drive-through, allowing indoor-outdoor flow for events, presentations, mercaditos, and community gatherings.

 A new mezzanine level adds flexibility and room for growth, supported by an elevator that exceeds basic code compliance.
-“It was important for them to have a space that allows for growth and accessibility for all employees,” Gandy noted.
+“From day one, we knew the building needed to grow with them and work for everyone,” Gandy said.
+“The elevator wasn’t an upgrade.
+It was part of making sure the space is truly accessible.”
 The elevator became both a practical and ethical investment, reinforcing the idea that good design is equitable design.

 Interior materials balance durability with warmth.
 Clean, long-lasting finishes are paired with handcrafted textures, color, and artwork that reference cultural iconography and regional craft traditions.
 These choices bring a sense of humanity into a contemporary workplace, reinforcing the idea that this is a space designed not only for productivity, but for belonging.